As a certified Clean Marina Level III, we are focused on sustainable business operations and protecting the environment in which we live and work.

 - Fishing is prohibited anywhere in the marina and the area beneath the resort jetty

 - No fishing trawlers are to be berthed at the marina

-- Feeding birds or fish within the marina is prohibited
+- Feeding birds or fish within the precinct is prohibited

 - Disposal of fish waste within the marina basin is prohibited